gokhanerkus/aml-real-case-studies/case-00-cross-border-trade-risk/03-network.md

 ## Transaction Flow (Illustrative)

+This flow is illustrative and reflects a risk-based interpretation of how trade transactions may operate in a conflict-affected environment.
 The following flow illustrates how value may move in a high-risk cross-border trade environment under conflict conditions:

 ### Physical flow of goods